 The most interesting formulation of the second law was given by Eric Schneider, “Nature abhors gradient”.
 The flow of energy and movement of matter happens in the direction that aids abolition of differences in nature (temperature, pressure or concentration) and achieve a state of equilibrium.
 Earth is situated in the midst of a one such massive heat gradient, between the 5000 Kelvin Sun and 2.7 Kelvin space.
 This is perfect enough to churn the engine of change among the molecules on earth according to the above principle.

-The fascinating discovery in this area was made by Ilya Prigogine, who won the Nobel Prize in 1977.
+A fascinating discovery in this area was made by Nobel laureate Ilya Prigogine.
 He showed that the dissipative and the chaos producing second law also gives birth to complex structures with high degree of organization.
 These are called dissipative structures that are naturally and unpredictably borne out of chaos in the presence of continuous gradient like the sun’s radiation.
 These orderly structures are capable of effective dissipation of energy.
 Myriad of these structures are present throughout nature including hurricane, whirlpool, life and human society.
 This discovery laid the foundation for the grand synthesis of physics and biology.
 The question of origin of life and its evolution to greater complexity no longer belongs to the realm of fantasies rather they are purely natural phenomenon abiding the second law similar to parallel events in the inanimate world.

 Change is the only constantHeraclitus